JKingsnorth/civicrm-dev-docs/docs/hooks/hook_civicrm_xmlMenu.md

 [PHPIDS](https://github.com/PHPIDS/PHPIDS) provides an extra layer of security to mitigate the risk of cross-site scripting vulnerabilities, SQL injection vulnerabilities, and so on.
-In CiviCRM, PHPIDS scans all inputs for suspicious data (such as complex Javascriptor SQL code) before allowing the page-controller to execute.
+In CiviCRM, PHPIDS scans all inputs for suspicious data (such as complex Javascript or SQL code) before allowing the page-controller to execute.

 However, in some rare occasions, it is expected that the page-controller